ZiadGamalDev/ZiadGamalDev/README.md

 ## 👨‍💻 About Me

-- 💼 1.5+ years of experience in backend development
+- 💼 1.5+ years of experience in Full-Stack development (Laravel & MERN)
-- 🛠️ Strong in Laravel, Node.js (Express), REST APIs, and MySQL
-- 🚀 Built and deployed 25+ full-stack projects — real-time apps, e-commerce, dashboards
+- 🚀 Built and deployed 25+ projects — real-time apps, e-commerce, dashboards
-- 🎯 Goal: Join a global product-based company and grow as a senior backend engineer
+- 🎯 Goal: Join a global product-based company and grow as a senior engineer
-- 💡 Passionate about clean architecture, backend scalability, and DevOps practices
 - 🌍 Based in Cairo, Egypt — open to remote opportunities worldwide

 ---